rayshivam30/GearGuard/README.md

 - **Equipment** - Inventory with health tracking and status
 - **MaintenanceRequests** - Service requests with priority and workflow status
 - **Teams** - Maintenance teams with member assignments
-- **WorkCenters** - Production centers with cost and efficiency metrics

 ### Relationships
 - Equipment → Company (belongs to)